 Although the Korean peninsula is physically connected to China and Russia, South Korea is effectively an island due to the political situation.
 With it being impossible to travel there by land, overlanders must go by sea.
 Fortunately, there are plenty of options:

-There are multiple ferry routes from northern China to the ports of Incheon and Pyeongtaek on Korea’s west coast.
-The most useful for overland travellers are Incheon – Dandong, Incheon – Dalian, Incheon – Tianjin, and Incheon – Qingdao; see my China page for more details on these routes.
+There are over a dozen ferry routes from northern China to ports on Korea’s west coast (chiefly Incheon, next to Seoul).
+The most useful for overland travellers are Incheon-Dandong, Incheon-Dalian, Incheon-Tianjin, and Incheon-Qingdao; see my China-Korea ferry guide for full details on these routes.

-For Japan, the usual route is through Busan, SK’s second city and largest port, on the south-east coast.
-High speed hydrofoils run between Busan and Fukuoka in just a few hours, while slower (overnight) car ferries run to Shimonoseki and all the way to Osaka.
-You can also reach Japan from Donghae (see below).
-The Busan ferry terminal is located a short distance (one subway stop, a short taxi ride, or walkable in 20 minutes) from the main Busan train station where the KTX terminates.
-For more information on these routes, especially if going from Japan to Korea, see my Japan page.
+For Japan, the routes are all through Busan, SK’s second city and largest port, on the south-east coast.
+High speed hydrofoils run between Busan and Fukuoka in just a few hours, while slower car ferries run from Busan to Fukuoka, Shimonoseki, and all the way to Osaka.
+The Busan ferry terminal is just a 10-minute walk from the main Busan train station where the KTX terminates.
+See my Korea-Japan ferry page for full details on all these routes.

 Overland travel within Korea